-A. Contribution Amount Limits.
-No adult person, corporation or other legal entity shall contribute more than five hundred dollars (\$500) in cash to any one candidate during an election period, or more than five-thousand dollars (\$5,000) in the aggregate, including cash contributions, for any one office during an election period.
+B. Contribution Amount Limits.
+No person shall contribute more than five-thousand dollars (\$5000) in cash or in kind contribution to any one candidate during an election period,

-B. Contributions on Behalf of Another: Contributions in Name of Minor: Reimbursements.
-No person, corporation or other legal entity shall knowingly make or authorize a campaign contribution or political expenditure in the name of or on behalf of another person, corporation or other legal entity, unless the other's name is provided in order for the proper disclosure to be made.
+C. Contributions on Behalf of Another; Contributions in Name of Minor; Reimbursements.
+No person shall knowingly make or authorize a campaign contribution or political expenditure in the name of or on behalf of another, unless the other's name is provided in order for the proper disclosure to be made.
 No contributions shall be made in the name of a minor.
-No person shall directly or indirectly reimburse a person, corporation or other legal entity for a contribution to a candidate.
-C. Direct Expenditures as Contributions.
-No person, corporation or other legal entity may knowingly make or authorize a direct campaign expenditure, subject to the following exception: a person not acting in concert with another person may make one or more direct campaign expenditures from his or her own property if the total expenditures on any one or more candidates do not exceed five hundred dollars (\$500) and the person, corporation or other legal entity receives no reimbursement for the expenditures.
+No person shall directly or indirectly reimburse another for a contribution to a candidate.